 Getting Massive Traps

-If you want to enhance your physique, reduce the risk of injury on the bench press, and improve your posture, trapezius exercises for mass are definately the way to go.
+If you want to enhance your physique, reduce the risk of injury on the bench press, and improve your posture, trap workouts are definitely the way to go.
 Following these 3 simple workouts during your back and/or shoulder routines will help you achieve all the great things I just mentioned.
-The ultimate tactic to reaching your goals here is making sure you are targetting every region of the trap muscles.
+The ultimate tactic to reaching your goals here is making sure you are targeting every region of the trap muscles and training them with the appropriate functions.